 - Preliminary base pricing information on select services

-- Consultation booking information – hosted on my website
+- Consultation booking information – hosted on our website

-- Prospect then books a consultation (typically via Skype), where we:
+- Prospect then books a consultation (typically via Zoom), where we:

 - Discuss their business needs and the project(s) at hand